Home

 Page of the 1879 catalogue

-The picture titles correspond to those in the 1877 catalogue.
+The image titles correspond to those in the 1879 catalog.
+(Today, some titles are different.)

 Gustave Caillebotte